Understanding Accounting Principles: The Foundation Of Financial Management

 Matching Principle

 The matching principle dictates that expenses should be recognised in the same period as the revenues they helped generate.
-This principle aligns costs with the revenues they generate, providing a more accurate determination of profitability.
+This principle aligns costs with their revenues, providing a more accurate determination of profitability.
 For instance, if a company sells products on credit in one accounting period and incurs related expenses in the following period, the matching principle ensures that the expenses are recognised in the same period as the revenue from those sales.
-This creates a more accurate reflection of the costs associated with generating the revenue.
+This reflects more accurately the costs associated with generating the revenue.

 Historical Cost Principle